Relativity and Singularities - A Short Introduction for Mathematicians: Singularity Theorem

 \begin{Example} Let us see the meaning of the strong energy condition for each of the matter models in Example~\ref{matter}: \begin{enumerate}[(i)] \item {\bf Vacuum:} Trivially satisfied. \item {\bf Cosmological constant:} Equivalent to $\Lambda \leq 0$. \item {\bf Pressureless perfect fluid:} Becomes

 or, since the term in brackets is easily seen to be non-negative, simply $\rho \geq 0$. \end{enumerate} \end{Example}

-\begin{Def} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold and $S$ a time slice with future-pointing normal vector field $n$.
+\begin{Def} Let $(M,g)$ be a globally hyperbolic Lorentzian manifold and $S$ a Cauchy hypersurface with future-pointing normal vector field $n$.
 Let $c_p$ be the timelike geodesic with initial condition $n_p$ for each point $p \in S$.
 The {\bf exponential map} $\exp:U \to M$ (defined on an open neighborhood $U$ of $\{0\} \times S \subset \bbR \times S$) is the map $\exp(t,p)=c_p(t)$.
 The critical values of $\exp$ are said to be {\bf conjugate points} to $S$. \end{Def}

 If the geodesic $c_p$ has no conjugate points between $c_p(0)=p$ and $c_p(t_0)$ then there exists an open neighborhood $V$ of $c_p([0,t_0])$ which can be foliated by images of geodesics orthogonal to $S$.
 The tangent vectors to these geodesics yield a unit timelike vector field $X \in \cX(V)$, which by the Gauss Lemma satisfies $X = - \grad t$, where $t:V \to \bbR$ is the distance along the geodesics.
 Therefore $X^\sharp = -dt$, and the covariant derivative $K=\nabla X^\sharp$ is a symmetric tensor, which by the geodesic equation must satisfy $\iota_X \nabla X^\sharp = \nabla_X X^\sharp = 0$.